open-risk/transitionMatrix/docs/source/visualization.rst

 Visualization
 ===============

-transitionMatrix aims to support native visualization of various transition related datasets using matplotlib.
-For now this functionality is implemented separately as a demo script.
+transitionMatrix aims to support native (Python based) visualization of various transition related datasets using matplotlib.
+For now the visualization functionality is implemented separately as a demo script.

 * Script: examples/python/generate_visuals.py